 8. K9 Explorer Reflective Adjustable Dog Collar

-We found the side-release buckle to be a little fiddly, especially if your enthusiastic Labrador has rolled in mud.
-The webbing is also quite narrow, so this collar can look a little small on a chunky Lab’s neck.
+We found the side-release buckle difficult to use, especially if your enthusiastic Labrador has rolled in mud.
+The webbing is too narrow, and the collar can look small on a chunky Lab’s neck.

 Collars are not only a good idea to keep your dog safe, but they’re also a legal requirement in many countries.
-So, choosing one that’s going to be comfortable for your Labrador to wear is a top priority.
+So, choosing one that will be comfortable for your Labrador to wear is a top priority.
 Here’s how to choose the best dog collar for Labs:

-A fully-grown Labrador can have a chunky neck!
-It’s a good idea to measure your Labrador’s neck in inches before you start shopping.
+A fully-grown Labrador can have a thick neck!
+Measuring your Labrador’s neck in inches before you start shopping is a good idea.
 That way, you can check sizing as you go along!

-To measure your Lab’s neck, simply place a flexible tape measure around your dog’s neck where their collar usually sits, and then make a note of their size.
+To measure your Lab’s neck, place a flexible tape measure around the neck where the collar usually sits and record the number.

-Once the collar is fastened, you want to be able to slip two or three fingers underneath.
+Once the collar is fastened, you should be able to slip two fingers underneath.
 Anything tighter can cause discomfort, and anything looser will be easy for your dog to slip out of.